Gurparkash-Singh/Taqdeer-Alitura/README.md

 Add Table to DB for model size information

 Return Policy should be recieved from Tap Payments

-Explain to Faris that you need to use resend for forgot password and contact form Tell Faris about your email verification idea

-# To Verify accounts
-- add a row to the user table called verified
-- set verified to false
-- send code to user
-- ask the user to verify email using code

 # Needed in the next 2 weeks
 - [ ] Presentable